-Should You Own Actively-Managed Funds or Index Funds?
+Should You Own Index Funds or Actively Managed Funds?

 Active Management: Luck or Skill?

-Another issue, which is not reflected in fund return numbers, is that the portfolio manager of an actively-managed fund -- who is in search of extra returns -- buys and sells investments more frequently than an index fund.
-This buying and selling of stocks by the active manager -- known as turnover -- results in taxable capital gains to the fund shareholders, provided the fund is owned in a non-retirement account.
+Another issue, which is not reflected in fund return numbers, is that the portfolio manager of an actively managed fund—in search of higher returns—buys and sells investments more frequently than an index fund does.
+This buying and selling of stocks by the active manager—known as "turnover"—results in taxable capital gains to the fund shareholders, provided the fund is owned in a non-retirement account.